 Side Note: This is definitely a longer post than most of my other ones, but this topic is very important.
 There is a lot of scripture posted here, as well as referenced.
-There were so many things against me writing this.
-So many problems that happened.
+It felt like many things against me writing this.
 May the Lord be glorified.

 Why People Are Led Astray By False Teachers: